Campfires are currently prohibited on American Prairie deeded land due to extreme wildland fire danger.

-Established in 2004, American Prairie Reserve provides abundant wildlife watching, outstanding scenery and a true sense of the wide open.
-Thriving herds of elk, mule deer, whitetail deer, pronghorn and the majestic American bison roam these grasslands.
+Although American Prairie is constantly expanding as we purchase new habitat, it's a place that you can already enjoy and explore.
+Herds of elk, mule deer, whitetail deer, pronghorn and the majestic American bison roam these grasslands.
 Resident and migrating birds fill the sky.
-Numerous Native American and homestead-era historical sites are preserved for your enjoyment and education.
+Native American and homestead-era historical sites are preserved for your enjoyment and education.
 Stunning vistas provide a terrific backdrop for a long hike, bike ride or driving tour.